 Create a comprehensive catalogue of every software product in use across the eight overlap categories.
 For each product, document the annual licence cost (total and per-user), the number of active users, the contract term and renewal date, the specific capabilities used (not just the capabilities available), and the business processes or teams dependent on the tool.
 This inventory must include not just centrally procured enterprise software but also departmental purchases, SaaS subscriptions managed by individual business units, and shadow IT tools discovered through network monitoring or expense report analysis.

 Present the redundancy cost as a percentage of your total Microsoft spend.
-In our experience, redundant third-party spend typically equals 20–40% of the E5 licence cost itself.
-Framing it this way gets executive attention: "We are paying $8M for M365 E5, and we are paying an additional $2.4M for third-party tools that duplicate what E5 already includes.
-That is a 30% hidden surcharge on our Microsoft investment."
+In our experience, redundant third-party spend typically equals 20 to 40% of the E5 licence cost itself.
+Framing it this way gets executive attention: “We are paying $8M for M365 E5, and we are paying an additional $2.4M for third-party tools that duplicate what E5 already includes.
+That is a 30% hidden surcharge on our Microsoft investment.”

 For each overlap category, one of three strategic paths will deliver the optimal outcome.
 The right choice depends on the specific category, the maturity of the Microsoft capability, and your organisation’s risk tolerance.

 This path maximises the return on your E5 investment by fully adopting the Microsoft capability and eliminating the third-party tool.
-It is the right choice when the Microsoft capability meets or exceeds your functional requirements, when the switching cost (migration, retraining, integration changes) is manageable relative to the savings, when the organisation benefits from a unified platform (single pane of glass for security, integrated analytics, unified communications), and when the third-party contract is approaching renewal, creating a natural exit point.
+It is the right choice when the Microsoft capability meets or exceeds your functional requirements, when the switching cost (migration, retraining, integration changes) is manageable relative to the savings, when the organisation benefits from a unified platform (single pane of glass for security, integrated analytics, unified communications), and when the third-party contract is approaching renewal creating a natural exit point.

-Best candidates for consolidation: Cloud storage (OneDrive/SharePoint replacing Box/Dropbox), conferencing (Teams replacing Zoom/Webex for most use cases), basic BI (Power BI replacing Tableau for standard reporting), and email security (Defender for Office 365 replacing Proofpoint/Mimecast for organisations without highly specialised email threat requirements).
+Cloud storage (OneDrive/SharePoint replacing Box/Dropbox), conferencing (Teams replacing Zoom/Webex for most use cases), basic BI (Power BI replacing Tableau for standard reporting), and email security (Defender for Office 365 replacing Proofpoint/Mimecast for organisations without highly specialised email threat requirements).

 This path is appropriate when the third-party tool provides genuinely superior capability that Microsoft cannot match for your specific use case.
 Rather than paying for both, downgrade the Microsoft licence to remove the overlapping component.
 In practice, this often means moving affected users from E5 to E3 (which excludes the advanced security, compliance, and analytics components) and retaining the third-party tool that provides those capabilities.

-Best candidates for retention: Endpoint security (CrowdStrike or SentinelOne for organisations with mature security operations centres that depend on the third-party EDR's specific detection capabilities and threat intelligence), advanced analytics (Tableau for organisations with complex visualisation and data preparation requirements that exceed Power BI's capabilities), and identity management (Okta for organisations with complex multi-cloud identity federation requirements beyond Entra ID's current capabilities).
+Endpoint security (CrowdStrike or SentinelOne for organisations with mature security operations centres that depend on the third-party EDR’s specific detection capabilities and threat intelligence), advanced analytics (Tableau for organisations with complex visualisation and data preparation requirements that exceed Power BI’s capabilities), and identity management (Okta for organisations with complex multi-cloud identity federation requirements beyond Entra ID’s current capabilities).

 The most common optimal strategy is a hybrid that assigns different licence profiles to different user populations based on their actual needs.
 Not every employee requires E5’s full feature set, and not every employee needs the third-party tool either.
 Segmenting your user base enables precise cost optimisation.

-| User Segment | Count | Current (all E5) | Optimised Licence | Annual Cost | Annual Saving |
+| User Segment | Count | Current (All E5) | Optimised Licence | Annual Cost | Annual Saving |

 |---|---|---|---|---|---|